 Comprehensive insurance is a type of coverage that helps pay for repairs for damages caused by non-collision-related incidents.
 Unlike liability insurance, most states don't require comprehensive coverage.
 You typically get comprehensive insurance along with collision coverage when you purchase full coverage car insurance.

-You can file for a comprehensive claim when your car sustains damage due to natural disasters such as hurricanes, floods or earthquakes.
-It also protects you from costs from damages from vandalism or fire.
-If your car needs repairs because you hit a deer or other animals, comprehensive insurance covers them as well.
+Comprehensive insurance comes to the rescue when your car is damaged due to natural disasters like hurricanes, floods, or earthquakes.
+It also protects you from costs stemming from vandalism or fire.
+And yes, car insurance does cover hitting a deer or other animals through your comprehensive coverage.

 What Does Comprehensive Insurance Cover?

-Comprehensive insurance helps cover the cost of damages to your car that aren’t caused by collisions with another vehicle — that's why it's also known as "other than collision" coverage in some states.
+Comprehensive insurance helps cover the cost of damages to your car that aren't from collisions with another vehicle.
+This type of car insurance covers non-accident repairs, like car theft, vandalism or natural disasters.
+In some states, it's called "other than collision" coverage.

 Most accidents covered by comprehensive insurance are self-explanatory, but several may require more details.
 These are the likes of vandalism, civil disturbance and negligence.
 Comprehensive insurance also covers damages from chewed-on wires or hitting animals on the road.